 Exhibiting at LCSC in 1984 sparked the combination of my black & white photos with colored pencils.
 In 1985 I moved from Lewiston to Spokane to work in the Display department at Nordstrom.
 I continued to shoot film and build an inventory of city architecture.
 In 1986 I was hired as a professional picture framer, which led to managing a framing gallery and supporting my art career.
 I again had a solo show at LCSC in 1988 with all manipulated photographs.
 This led to a solo show in 1989 at Spokane City Hall Chase Gallery and since then I have been participating in gallery shows and festivals full time.

 1989 was indeed very good to me; I met my husband, Brent Hoogner.
 Although he works in a technical field, I keep him busy hauling artwork displays and assisting with installations.
 He tolerates my artistic adventures and is the "Hoo" at STuDio WaHoo.
 Our best collaborative effort is our daughter, Natalie.
 She has grown to be my finest admirer, an accomplished young adult, and recently finished her graduate degree from Washington State University-Spokane and works as a Speech Language Pathologist at Mary Bridge pediatric out patient therapy clinic in Gig Harbor, Washington.

 My current artwork includes a variety of subject matter and I push my images to be distinctive.
 The darkroom has been retired and I now exclusively manipulate digitally.
 I offer original digital creations as well as added enhancements with pencils and pastels onto the surface of the prints.
 I also offer photo-editing & restoration and I welcome commissions and home consultations.
-Images can be ordered as prints from 5” to 108” on traditional photo-papers, metallic paper, as giclee, on canvas, and now aluminum.
+Images can be ordered as prints from 5” to 108” on traditional photo-papers, metallic paper, as giclee, on canvas, and aluminum.
 I have a full custom frame shop at my studio and offer custom picture framing and I can assist you with choosing unique designs for any of your framing needs.
 I offer my designs on fabric including scarves, headbands, and face masks.
 Call, text, e-mail me, or visit one of my representative galleries for that one-of-a-kind piece!
 509.456.7240